wilhelm-murdoch/wilhelm.codes/content/blog/how-to-mass-unfollow-instagram-accounts/index.md

 echo "Finished"
 ```

-You can save this as a file and make it executable, but I just paste this bad boy into my terminal.
+You can save this as a file and make it executable, but I just paste this bad boy into your terminal.
 The above script will remove `100` accounts at a time.
 Just keep executing the script until you no longer see results like the following:

 ```text
 Unfollowing user '111'... done